Final Fantasy XII: Gameplay

-Throughout the game, the player directly controls the on-screen character from a third-person perspective to interact with people, objects, and enemies.
+The player directly controls the character from a third-person perspective to interact with people, objects, and enemies.
 Unlike previous games in the series, the player can also control the camera with the right analog stick, allowing for a 360° view of the surroundings.
 While in towns and cities, the player may only see from the perspective of Vaan, but any character may be controlled in the field.
-The world of Final Fantasy XII is rendered to scale relative to the characters in it; instead of a caricature of the character roaming around miniature terrain, as found in the earlier Final Fantasy games, every area is represented proportionally.
+The world of Final Fantasy XII is rendered to scale relative to the characters in it; instead of a caricature of the character roaming around miniature terrain as seen in the earlier Final Fantasy games, every area is represented proportionally.
 The player navigates the overworld on foot, Chocobo, or by airship.
 Players may save their game to a memory card using save crystals or gate crystals, and may use the latter to teleport between gate crystals.
 An in-game bestiary provides incidental information about the world of Final Fantasy XII.

 Final Fantasy XII restructures the system of earning gil, the currency of the Final Fantasy games; instead of gil, most enemies drop "loot" which can be sold at shops.
 This ties into a new battle mechanic which rewards the player with improved loot for slaying a particular type of enemy multiple times in a row.
 Selling different types of loot also unlocks a bazaar option in shops, which provides items at a lower cost, or items exclusive to the bazaar.